 Now in that Realm of Monster’s scene of the Moana movie, with the giant crab, the lights go out and there’s this blacklight part where all the bio-luminescent algae is glowing, along with Tomatoa’s giant teeth and eyes.
 That’s the inspiration for this Tomatoa Party…

 Of course at the Tomatoa Party, we needed Maui’s magic hook, a DIY Heart of TeFiti, and a sign with Tomatoa’s infamous quote, “I’d rather be shiny!”
 There were also glowing bubbles plus lots of blacklight reactive, neon party favors.
 These DIY Tomatoa Crab mittens, made from white paper, glowed bright in the blacklight and were a big hit with the kiddos.
 We also made fluorescent Te Ka tiki masks, using my free printable template colored with highlighters.
+Download all the free printables at the end of this post.

 We couldn’t have a Tomatoa Party without inviting the giant crab himself.
 I spent weeks racking my brain for ideas on how to bring Tomatoa to life.
 First I tried to create a mini version of Tomatoa using a purple paper lantern as the body, with a paper plate back covered in shells and random things, all spray painted gold.
 The crab mittens started out as hands for this Tomatoa project, but I couldn’t get the crab to hold together.
 The gold, shell-covered, paper plate was incredibly cool looking, but it was just too heavy and wouldn’t stay put.
 The best part were the big eyes I’d made from styrofoam balls, and it was those that stuck in my head as I pondered what else I could do.